ibm-cloud-docs/apps/reqnsi.md

     * To create a service instance that drains information to a third-party log management software, use the `-l` option.
 For example:

         ```
-        bluemix service user-provided-create testups2 -l syslog://example2.com
+        ibmcloud service user-provided-create testups2 -l syslog://example2.com
         Updating user provided service testups2 in org my-org / space dev as user@sample.com...
         OK
         ```

-2. Bind the service instance to your application by using the `bluemix service bind` command.
+2. Bind the service instance to your application by using the `ibmcloud service bind` command.
 For example:

 	```
-	bluemix service bind myapp testups1
+	ibmcloud service bind myapp testups1
 	Binding service testups1 to app myapp in org my-org / space dev as user@sample.com...
 	OK
 	```